JuliaGizmos/Escher.jl/README.md

 #### 4.2.7.
 Interactive UI

 **Reactive.jl** package allows "reactive programming" in Julia.
-Reactive programming is a style of event-driven programming with signals of data.
-A signal is a value that can change over time.
+Reactive programming is a style of event-driven programming based on signals.
+A signal is a change/update in a data value which can also be linked/associated with a UI object/widget, asset, to form a UI Signal which is triggered by event and/or change in state of a UI.
+A UI is not required to use the Signal Communication paradigm.
+A UI Signal is a specific case of Signaling communication, it is a Signal which is associated with a UI Object/Widget.
 Reactive.jl's [documentation](http://julialang.org/Reactive.jl/) provides an overview of the `Signal` framework.
 At this point it is highly recommended that you read it.
 Also, you should read the Escher [Signal API](http://escher-jl.org/signal-api.html).

 There are two facets to this rule:
 - Getting the input from tiles
-- Creating a signal of UI using these signals
+- Creating a UI Signal(s) by associating a UI object/widget (asset) with a signal(s)

 In practice, the main function might take the form below.
 We have used two Signals and two Assets to illustrate how they work together.